 FAR-DSI: Feasibility Assessment of Regulation for Digital Sequence Information

-Regulations being discussed for DSI will impact science as we know, particularly in biodiversity-related fields.
-We investigate the feasibility of such regulations from a service provider perspective.
+International negotiations under the Convention on Biological Diversity may impact science as we know, particularly in biodiversity-related fields.
+We investigate the feasibility of such negotiations from a service provider perspective.

 far_dsi_project_892_no_padding